A Supreme Court redistricting ruling gave hope to Black voters. They're still waiting for new maps

 The voting rights advocates suing the state argue that the plans they have suggested so far are “on average more compact” than the plan the state is trying to preserve.

-Stuart Naifeh, who is a plaintiff as part of the NAACP Legal Defense and Educational Fund, said in Louisiana that the court is considering the maps drawn by only the plaintiffs because the Legislature chose not to draw any.
+Stuart Naifeh, a lawyer for the NAACP Legal Defense and Educational Fund who represents the plaintiffs, said in Louisiana that the court is considering the maps drawn by only the plaintiffs because the Legislature chose not to draw any.
 Louisiana state Rep. Sam Jenkins Jr., a Democrat, said he is optimistic now that the matter is in the courts.

 “We had the opportunity to do the right thing, which would have been fair for all the people of Louisiana,” he said.
 “I am disappointed that the court still has to come in and make our state do what is right.”

-Note: This story has been corrected to show that Stuart Naifeh is a lawyer who represents the plaintiffs; Naifeh is not a plaintiff.